-- If the last turn ends during game 1, the match results in a tie. - If time is called after game 1 has been resolved but before the starting player for a Sudden Death game has been determined, the match results in a tie. - If time is called after the game 1 winner has been determined but before the starting player for game 2 has been determined, the winner of game 1 wins the match.
+- If the last turn ends during game 1, the match results in a tie. - If time is called after the game 1 winner has been determined but before the starting player for game 2 has been determined, the winner of game 1 wins the match.

-- If the last turn ends during game 2, the winner of game 1 wins the match. - If time is called after game 2 has been resolved but before the starting player for a Sudden Death game has been determined, the winner of game 1 wins the match. - If time is called after the game 2 winner has been determined but before the starting player for game 3 has been determined, the match results in a tie.
+- If the last turn ends during game 2, the winner of game 1 wins the match. - If time is called after the game 2 winner has been determined but before the starting player for game 3 has been determined, the match results in a tie.